- What Is Known about Obesity

 - Do not skimp on fat.
 Fat aids with digestion, nutrient absorption, and brain function.

 - Consume unlimited quantities of probiotics and carefully add digestive enzymes.
 These can help your digestive system as you switch to low-carb eating.
 Integrative Therapeutics Probiotic Pearls are handy, non-refrigerated, and gentle.
 Start with 2 a day, increase to 4-6 daily as you like.
+After taking one form of probiotic for a while, consider rotating among different products: they all provide a different variety and quantity, and experimentation often helps you find the one that works the best with your digestive system.
 Add Thorne Research DiPan-9, taking 1-2 capsules with each meal can be helpful if your digestion feels challenged by this eating plan.

 - Metabolic Maintenance L-Glutamine 500 mg.
 L-Glutamine provides good brain food if you feel foggy on a low-carbohydrate diet.
 Take 500-10,000 mg in pill or powder (more quickly absorbed) form a day.
 Besides feeding the brain, L-glutamine will help keep your intestines healthy during the process of adaptation to a different diet.

 - Exercise.
 An exercise program helps you bypass insulin resistance, rewire fuel distribution to increase muscle rather than fat, and achieve general well-being.
 If you are hungry after exercise, forget “calories in, calories out, buck up.”
 You MUST eat by the same standards as at other times: Eat when you are hungry, start with proteins, add greens or vegetables and fats, and stop when you are full.
 Do not think you can burn up calories by exercising and go off the eating plan.